UW-HARVEST/c-rust-program-pairs/metadata/README.md

   - `rust_superset_of_c` - Rust has all C features plus more
   - `rust_subset_of_c` - Rust implements only some C features
   - `rust_equivalent_to_c` - Same feature set as C version
-  - `overlapping` - Some matching, some different features
+  - `overlapping` - Some matching features and some different features

 ## Finding Program-Pairs